Dots Dots

 Net zero target

 In 2019, the UK became the first major economy to adopt a net zero emissions target for 2050.
-The UK has an a set of interim carbon budgets to ensure consistent progress towards this goal, targeting a 52% reduction compared to 1990 levels for 2023-27, a 58% reduction for 2028-2032 and a 77% reduction for 2033-37.
-The UK’s Nationally Determined Contribution also commits to a 68% emissions reduction by 2030.
+The UK has a set of interim carbon budgets to ensure consistent progress towards this goal, targeting a 52% reduction compared to 1990 levels for 2023-27, a 58% reduction for 2028-2032 and an 81% reduction for 2035.
 While the UK has adopted a wide range of policies to drive decarbonisation, the independent Climate Change Committee has warned the UK is not on track to meet its emissions targets, in particular the 2030 target of a 68% cut.

 Canada–2030(2)